 What is particularly intriguing is the environment in which this project has been created and developed – as of recently, Algebra University College has introduced a compulsory graduate-level course in which they develop their own ideas for an innovative entrepreneurial project, following the principles and methodologies of startup companies.

-Algebra provides the students with mentors and they engage in intensive work on their own project for the duration of their two-year graduate program.
+Algebra provides the students with mentors and they engage in intensive work on their own project for the duration of their two-year master program.
 Since the teams of enterprising students deliberately bring together students from different fields – applied computing, digital marketing, data science – this is an excellent opportunity for them to exchange knowledge and ideas from various fields and gain very useful experiences of team management.
 “It is certainly interesting that all of us come from different fields, because we learn from each other and have a chance to see what it is like when developers, analysts and marketing experts work together,” the students say.

 Karlo Knežević, the mentor of this team and lecturer at Algebra University College, currently completing his doctoral degree at the Faculty of Electrical Engineering and Computing, is an expert, among other things, in machine learning algorithms and evolutionary computing (EC).
 It is precisely the application of machine learning in this project that has enormous potential.
 Not only can the users receive their desired recommended content, but it would also work for the partners who want to use the app for advertising, because it makes it easier for them to find their target groups and offer a particular service.